TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 Change detection tells you the moment something new appears.
 The daily reminder is the one scheduled send, and its mode decides what that send means.
 Off (None) by default.

-**Overnight changes** is the partner to quiet hours.
-When something is added during the quiet window, your normal-priority devices are held; this mode delivers at the time you set, listing the open items (acknowledged ones excluded).
+**Overnight changes** is the partner to quiet hours, and it is a true summary of the window.
+When something is added during the quiet window, your normal-priority devices are held; this mode delivers at the time you set, listing **only the items that appeared during the window**, judged by each item's own detection time, so a week-old known problem never rides along in a morning summary (it shows only in the trailing "Also open" count).
 If nothing was added during the window, the morning stays silent.
-A problem that appeared and cleared on its own overnight also stays silent.
+A problem that appeared and cleared on its own overnight, or one you acknowledged before morning, also stays silent.
 A high-priority phone that already got the alert live overnight simply sees the card refresh under the same tag.
 This mode requires quiet hours; with quiet hours off, nothing is ever held, so it behaves as None.
 Set the reminder time at or after the quiet-hours end.

 **Daily summary** is the once-a-day nudge for things you keep meaning to deal with.
 Every day at the time you set, it sends the open items if there are any.
 When nothing is flagged at all, it sends an all-clear instead: a persistent card in the UI, plus a push to high-priority targets only, at standard delivery, so a high-priority phone gets exactly one guaranteed touch per day.
 When the only remaining items are ones you have acknowledged, the daily run stays silent, acknowledged is not fixed, and the companion will not claim all clear over a problem you have merely accepted.

+**The send cannot be lost.** The scheduled time is only a wake-up.
+Whether the day's send is owed is computed on every run, and whichever run first finds it owed performs it and records the date, exactly once per day.
+So the reminder time may sit on the same instant as a sensor's scan without a conflict, a send missed because Home Assistant was rebooting at that moment is caught up by the next run, and a run that both owes the send and carries a brand-new detection merges the two into one notification rather than sending twice.

 In either mode, the send reuses the same notification tag, delivers to normal-priority targets even if its time falls inside the quiet window (you chose that time explicitly), and re-raises the "Sentinel not working" alert if a source is still broken.
 The reminder never disturbs change detection.